Nazalekser/portfolio/README.md

   <img src="https://github.com/Nazalekser/portfolio/blob/main/Projects/Winning%20Space%20Race/My%20presentation.jpg" width="500">

-The task is to make recommendations to Space Y, a company that wants to compete with Space X
+The task is to make recommendations to Space Y, a company that wants to compete with Space X. The presentation file contains all the necessary references with code and analysis.

 Steps:
 * Data collection using SpaceX REST API and Web Scraping